sweenig/lmcommunity/ProcessMonitoring/README.md

 ![example1-result](example1-result.png "Results")

 Notice also that the RegEx for gupdate actually matched on two different services containing "gupdate".
 Keep in mind that the discovery filters are AND'ed together, so for a service to get discovered, it must pass each and every discovery filter.

+## Collector Performance
+If you want to monitor lots of processes/services on Windows systems, the \_Select DataSources might not be the best approach, since the large number of processes/services will cause huge numbers of tasks in the WMI queue on the collector.
+Instead, there are two Groovy based DataSources that will allow you to make one request for all the data for all services/processes on the system.
+This can cut the query count down from thousands in total to one per device.

+[Win_Service_Select_Groovy](Win_Service_Select_Groovy/Win_Service_Select_Groovy.xml) and [Win_Process_Stats_Groovy](Win_Process_Stats_Groovy/Win_Process_Stats_Groovy.xml) both use BATCHSCRIPT mode to fetch all the data for all instances in a single execution of the [collection script](Win_Service_Select_Groovy/collect.groovy).
+This would allow a more expansive list of processes/services to be monitored without adding significant load to the collector.

+Thanks to Vitor Santos for providing the basis and need for these two DataSources.